Get rid of chronic pain.

 I think the latter is the case with many people.
 But no one sees this because they are focused on the diagnosis (and its solutions) which I mentioned in the first three lines of this paragraph.

 And in my opinion, that’s why people don’t see the real solution.
+That’s why people have such difficulty to get rid of their chronic pain.
 They are looking in the wrong direction.
 They are too focused on that one diagnosis that the specialist gave them so they no longer see that it could be something else.
 But this specialist is a specialist in that specific field, so of course he/she will not give you a diagnosis outside that field.
 Because he/she often has no knowledge within another field.
 Does that mean that there is no possibility that there is another cause outside his field?

-Many people initially seek help in regular care.
-And this is also important because of course a number of things must first be excluded.
+Many people initially seek help in regular care to get rid of chronic pain.
+And this is also important because ofcourse a number of things must first be excluded.

 However, the disadvantage of regular care is often that a complaint is looked at very unilaterally.
 But there is no physical damage anymore…because it is repaired by approximately 6 weeks.
 So why is only being looked at that then??
 Shouldn’t we look at why pain is still being generated from the nervous system??

 And there is also no 100% evidence that a herniated disc, wear or other above mentioned is the actual cause of the pain (if you find this evidence I would like to see it appear in my mailbox -> please note; an abnormality seen on an MRI is NOT proof that this actually causes the pain, this is only an assumption).
-So why stick to this belief if for so long already it has not helped you to get pain free?
+So why stick to this belief if for so long already it has not helped you to get rid of your chronic pain?
 And are there people on this planet who have the same diagnosis as you and who are not in pain?
 That’s crazy to say the least, right?

 And that’s where it goes wrong in my opinion.
 Holding on to assumptions of one diagnosis and therefore no longer looking at other possible causes.
 But this diagnosis of the cause is very important!
 This diagnosis determines which choices YOU make in the field of treatment.
 And what choices you make in daily life with regard to moving your body.
 And this also determines what the rest of your life will look like and whether you will ever become pain-free!
 To me it seems quite important to look at this diagnosis with a critical eye and also to be open to other possible diagnoses.

 In my opinion, therefore, something must change in the treatment field.
-Pain should be looked at more holistically.
+Pain should be looked at more holistically in order to really be able to get rid of chronic pain permanently.
 There are so many factors to consider, all of which need to be addressed and not just one.
 It doesn’t make sense to focus on just one thing.

 I hope I have been able to inspire you to think about the diagnose(is) that you have received so far or about your pain complaint in general and to look at it more critically and more open-minded.
 Do you for a 100% believe the diagnosis you have received?
 Let me know in the comments below!